Theremin

 How does the theremin work?

-The theremin typically consists of a box with two metal antennas which create an electromagnetic field.
-The musician stands in front of the instrument and moves his hands in the proximity of the two antennas, which forms a capacitor between his hands and the antennas.
-The capacitance of the electromagnetic field varies by the distance between the player and the instrument.
 The upright antenna controls the pitch.
 When the right hand approaches the antenna, the pitch gets higher.
 When the hand moves away from it, the pitch gets lower again.
-Small, rapid movements of the right hand can create vibrato.
+Vibrato can be created with small, rapid movements of the right hand.
 The loop antenna controls the volume.
-Approaching the antenna makes the volume softer.
-So, the left hand is responsible for dynamics and articulation.
+Approaching the antenna makes the volume softer, drawing away makes it louder.
+In this way the left hand is responsible for dynamics and articulation of the playing.
+When the pitch hand is moved without lowering the volume hand, the result is a gliding sound between the notes being played.
 The electric signals from the theremin are amplified and sent to a speaker system.

 GERMAN Was ist ein Theremin